esn/knock/README.md

 ## License

-This software is licensed under GPLv3 because its dependencies are licensed under GPLv3 and LGPLv3.
+This software is licensed under GPLv3 because one of its dependencies is licensed under GPLv3.

 ## The Name